1802february26java/1802-banking-Shahriar2018/README.md

 ## Presentations (Tuesday of Week 3)
 * Assignment closes on the same Tuesday at 9.00 A.M.

-## Create a bank that users can interact with.
+## Create a bank that users can interact with

 * As a user I can login and logout (Exit the program).
 * As a user I can view my balance.